mikegcoleman/workshop/readme.md

     * Backs up the old configuration file and copies in the new one
     * Starts Mongo

-5) Scroll down and enter 'Mongo' as the Instance name
+5) Scroll down and enter `Mongo` as the Instance name

-6) Click 'Create'
+6) Click `Create`

 7) Once the instance is up and running you need to document the private IP of the instance.
 You can find this by clicking on the the instance name.
 You will use this IP in the next section.

 ###2.2 - Create the web front end instance
-Next we're going to create our web front end instance.
-We'll use the NodeJS blueprint and add in the application code.
-Additionally we'll use a process manager, PM2, to ensure that our application starts up when the instance boots.
+Next we`re going to create our web front end instance.
+We`ll use the NodeJS blueprint and add in the application code.
+Additionally we`ll use a process manager, PM2, to ensure that our application starts up when the instance boots.

 Check out the PM2 website to learn more about this tool.

-1) From the Lightsail console click 'Create'
+1) From the Lightsail console click `Create`

 2) Under `Blueprint` choose `NodeJS`